City of Vancouver’s Information Services creates work/life balance with Calabrio Workforce Management

 Additionally, management uses the metrics provided by Calabrio Workforce Management to coach employees on adherence and time management.
 With the data in black and white, they are able to praise those who are exceeding expectations and help those who need improvement.
 “When I started meeting with employees, I was initially surprised at how many thanked me for going over their metrics, because they wanted to make sure that everyone else is working as hard as they were,” Dubé said.

 As a result, there was a 8% increase in adherence levels within one year.
 “In a call center, we measure time in seconds.
 If I can get 10 more minutes per day of productivity out of someone multiplied by all our agents, then I can save money by not hiring another employee,” Dubé said.

 VOLUME: 820,000 calls per year

 PRODUCTS USED: Calabrio Workforce Management

-To provide employees with work/life balance while managing a 20% year-over-year call volume growth rate.
+To provide employees with work/life balance while managing the call volume growth rate.

-With Calabrio WFM, the City of Vancouver has seen enhanced work-life balance, achieving 0% turnover, while accommodating outstanding growth.
+With Calabrio WFM, the City of Vancouver has seen enhanced work-life balance, achieving 0% turnover over a period of 16 months from June 2011 to September 2012, while accommodating outstanding growth.

 © Copyright 2017 Calabrio, Inc.